About the Team

 Noor Majan and the Critical Language Scholarship Program

-Since 2014, Noor Majan has had the honor of being a host institution for the CLS Program.
-We would like to publically thank American Councils for International Education and the CLS program team for their continued support and commitment to capacity building in Oman.
+Noor Majan has had the privilege of serving as a host institution for the CLS Program since 2014.
+We extend our sincere gratitude to the American Councils for International Education and the CLS program team for their ongoing support and dedication to enhancing capacity building in Oman.
+This collaboration has allowed us to contribute to the program’s mission of equipping students with valuable language skills and fostering cross-cultural understanding.

 Critical Language Scholarship Summer, 2017 Participants